Hunyar08/dotfiles/README.md

 my arch hyprland dotfiles

 ## dependencies
-use your preferred aur helper to download these packages
+use your preferred aur helper to download these packages:

 hyprland
 hyprlock